 But the sun comes out.
 Just a little through the clouds.
 You pick apples off the tree.
 Big bags full.
 And off the ground.
 The best ones anyways.
 There are still the deer and bears, you say to your friend, who smiles and says, well I suppose.
 And just as you’re about to start, as you’ve assembled the press, found jugs and knives and pans and funnels, she says, crab apples.
 We should pick some crab apples.

 So, you pile into her car and she drives down the road.
 Turns toward the forest, stopping just before the hemlocks and Doug firs.
 You can see them ahead.
 Shadowy and dark.
-You and your friend are where people used to live.
-You can tell by the trees they left.
+You stop where people used to live.
+By the fruit trees.
 Two, three, four trees.
 All tangled together in a little open field of grass.
 Apple and crab apple and something else.
-Sweet cherry.
-Maybe.
-The fruit is gone though and its hard to tell.
+Sweet cherry, maybe.

 You pick one of the apples.
 It is sweet and crisp and free of worms.
 You try to identify.
 Honey crisp?
 Your friend picks a couple crab apples.
 One she bites.
 Small little bites.
 And makes a face, a sour face.
 But says it is good.
 She cuts the other.
 She shows you the cut crab apple.
 Seeds, she says.
 You can tell they are ripe because the seeds are turning dark.
 You pick one and bite into it.
 Taste the bitter.
 Then sweet.